Estimates controlling a function by only its radial derivative and applications to stable solutions of elliptic

 Then,

 where $\alpha>0$ and $C$ are dimensional constants. \end{theorem}

-It is important here to assume the solution $u$ to be nonnegative ---an assumption that will hold when applying the theorem to a problem in all of $\Omega$ with zero Dirichlet boundary conditions, since $f\geq0$.
+It is important here to assume the solution $u$ to be nonnegative ---an assumption that will hold for problem~\eqref{Dirpb}, since $f\geq0$.
 Note also that the result requires more assumptions on the nonlinearity than the interior Theorem~\ref{thm:0}.

 As in the interior case, the proof of Theorem \ref{thm:0bdry} given in \cite{CFRS} requires a boundary analogue of Lemma~\ref{int-doubling} on control of $\nabla u$ by only its radial derivative~$u_r$.
 It is here where \cite{CFRS} used a contradiction-compactness argument (Step~2 of the proof of Proposition 6.3 in that paper) in addition to a new delicate result.
 To explain the new result, it is interesting to first look at the extreme case in which $u_r\equiv 0$ ---this can be seen as a first validity test for a boundary version of estimate \eqref{step3CFRS}.
 In fact, such case had to be analyzed also in the contradiction-compactness proof of \cite{CFRS}.
 In contrast with the interior case, ``bad news'' arise here.
 Indeed, there exist nonzero nonnegative superharmonic functions $u$ in $B_1^+$ which vanish on $\partial^0 B_{1}^+$ and are